jsbots/AutoFish/README.md

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AFK Fishing Test Video](https://youtu.be/lQi6fSxMyL0)

-Because the bot can't work in the background and requires a little bit difficult configuration for VM, AFK Fishing mode might help you if you have only one monitor.
-This mode make the bot focus the window of the game only when it needs to cast and catch the fish, after that it will switch back to the previous window by using alt + tab keys.
-It allows you to watch video/surf the internet/read a book while the bot is checking the bobber in the background. **This mode works only with DirectX11**.
+To facilitate the use of the bot when you have a single monitor and cannot run it in the background or set up a virtual machine, the AFK Fishing mode is available.
+This mode enables the bot to focus on the game window only during the casting and fish-catching process.
+After that, it will automatically switch back to the previous window using the Alt + Tab keys.

+With AFK Fishing mode, you can engage in other activities such as watching videos, browsing the internet, or reading a book while the bot continues to monitor the bobber in the background.
+It's important to note that this mode requires DirectX11 (turned on in the game) for proper functionality.

 ## Download :open_file_folder: